Meet Our Doctors

 The earlier our team can identify a congenital heart condition, the better prepared our team can be to deliver treatment after the child is born.

-After birth, pediatric heart specialists perform a physical exam and several other tests to confirm congenital heart disease in a newborn.
+After birth, heart specialists perform a physical exam and several other tests to confirm congenital heart disease in a newborn.
 These tests may also be used to make an initial diagnosis in infants and children who have symptoms of congenital heart disease but were not diagnosed prenatally.

 During a physical exam, a doctor looks for signs that suggest your baby or child is not getting enough oxygen, such as bluish or unusually pale skin, lips, and nail beds; rapid breathing and flared nostrils; excessive sweating; an enlarged abdomen; and swelling of the fontanel, or “soft spot,” on the top of your baby’s head.